QuTech-Delft/cQASM-spec/README.md

 All indices must be integral; that is, the number of fractional bits in the `(u)fixed` must be 0 (integer) or negative.
 Out-of-range indexation behavior is an error when the index is static.
 It is undefined at runtime, though it is recommended that simulators exit with a failure condition when this happens.

+If an index is itself a matrix, its elements are interpreted as if they were comma-separated indices.

 Note that all array indices start at 0.

 Some examples:

     qubit q[5]
     float f[5]
+    uint<32> u[5]
     int<32> i
     ...
     f[3]                # float: f3